levitsky/pyteomics/tutorial/source/mass.rst

 The most common task in mass spectrometry data analysis is to calculate the mass of an organic molecule or peptide or m/z ratio of an ion.
 The tasks of this kind can be
-performed with the :py:func:`calculate_mass` function.
+performed with the :py:func:`pyteomics.mass.calculate_mass` function.
 It works with chemical formulas, polypeptide sequences in modX notation, pre-parsed sequences and dictionaries of chemical compositions: